Real vs. Fake Christmas Trees: Which is Better For the Environment?

 Do All Real Christmas Trees Have the Same Environmental Impact?

-Of course, you could also go full-on hippie and find a sustainable alternative Christmas tree, or get a live tree that can then be planted outdoors after the holidays (just make sure it’s a native tree species suited to your climate).
+Of course, you could also go full-on hippie and find a sustainable alternative Christmas tree, or get a live tree that can be planted outdoors after the holidays (just make sure it’s a native tree species suited to your climate).
 You could even bedazzle that massive monstera in your living room.
 We won't judge!

 conservationist creating riparian buffer with christmas tree